WonderNetwork/locale-testing-demo/puppeteer-wp/readme.md

     * Username and password are taken from the environment, set these in the environment before running the test
       * This is to keep them from being checked in to source control.
       * when setting credentials in IDE configuration make sure that is not being checked into source control.
+  * Note that Venice and Amsterdam have cookie acceptance dialogs that obscure the buttons, so while the buttons are there they are not visible to a human user until the dialog is accepted.